 - Upper back supported – chair should be inclined about 5º

 By sitting with an ideal alignment or “neutral posture”, it will:

 - Decrease stress on vertebral joints

 - Maintain proper flexibility of muscles, joints and soft tissues

 - Achieve balance

 Muscles and Posture: How Does Poor Posture Create Pain?

-Some of the effects of having poor posture include undue stress and strain on your bones, ligaments, joints and muscles.
+Some of the effects of having poor posture include undue stress and strain on your bones, ligaments, joints, muscle fatigue and tension.
 Some muscles may also become too short or long.
 These changes will cause muscles to become tight and weak.

 What Muscles Become Tight and Short?